 FIG. 5.
-Double longitudinal spin asymmetries $A{LL}$ in polarized pp collisions from STAR [17, 19-23] and PHENIX [24] versus jet transverse momentum $p_T$ for bins in pseudorapidity $\eta$ .
+Double longitudinal spin asymmetries A{LL} in polarized pp collisions from STAR [17,19-23] and PHENIX [24] versus jet transverse momentum p_T for bins in pseudorapidity η .
 The data are compared with the JAM global QCD analysis using the SU(3) scenario in Eq.
-(12b) for the "positive" gluon solutions $\Delta g > 0$ (blue bands) and "negative" gluon solutions $\Delta g < 0$ (green bands) with $1\sigma$ uncertainties.
-The final panel (with the same data as for the penultimate STAR 2015 panel) shows the contributions from the gg (solid lines) and gg channels (dashed lines).
+(12b) for the "positive" gluon solutions $\Delta g > 0$ (blue bands) and "negative" gluon solutions $\Delta g < 0$ (green bands) with 1σ uncertainties.
+The final panel (with the same data as for the STAR 2015 panel on its left) shows the contributions from the gg (solid lines) and gg channels (dashed lines).